agoat/contao-deferredimages-bundle/README.md

 ## About
 Contao normally generates (resizes) the images on a page during page generation.
 This can lead to long page load times or, in the worst case, script timeouts due to server restrictions.

-This library defers the image calculation from page generation to the time when the image is loaded in the browser.
-This results in a very fast loading time of the pages and avoids script time-outs, even with hundreds of images on a page.
+This library shifts the image calculation from page generation to the time when the image is loaded in the browser.
+As a result, pages will have very short loading times and script timeouts are avoided, even with hundreds of images on a page.

 ## Install